DanielCardonaRojas/dotfiles/readme.md

 - [Airline](https://github.com/vim-airline/vim-airline): Gives a nice look to the status bar in vim.
 Its a replacement of an older plugin called Powerline, take a look at the repository [here] (https://github.com/vim-airline/vim-airline)

-- [Sparkup](https://github.com/rstacruz/sparkup): To do HTML templating very fast.
+- [Sparkup](https://github.com/rstacruz/sparkup): Lets you write html code faster.
 - [NerdTree](https://github.com/scrooloose/nerdtree): Power Vim with directory navigation.
 - [Gundo](https://github.com/sjl/gundo.vim): Graphical undo lets you visualize then undo tree.
-- [EasyMotion](): Easy motion lets you move fast to any word on screen.
+- [EasyMotion](https://github.com/easymotion/vim-easymotion): Easy motion lets you move fast to any word on screen.
+Very cool
 - [Ctrlp](https://kien.github.io/ctrlp.vim/): Is a fuzzy file finder, lets you quickly search for files open them in split windows,tabs etc.
 - [Rainbow Parentheses](http://vimawesome.com/plugin/rainbow-parentheses-vim): Colors parentheses, braces, brackets based on indentation.
 - [Vim-surround](https://github.com/tpope/vim-surround): Is a plugin for ease of wrapping words in parentheses, brackets, quotes.
+- [vim-unimpaired](https://github.com/tpope/vim-unimpaired): Some useful command starting by `[` or `]`, like move through tabs and buffers.

 - Hoogle: Lets you use the Hoogle search engine to lookup Haskell functions and types.
 - Fugitive: Lets you call git commands, from within vim.

 - TagBar/ctags: *ctags* indexes files to extract locations of functions, class variable definitions.
 Tagbar lets you navigate through these breakpoints.